What’s in a name? Here’s our ultimate list of sewing terminology. Did we miss a crucial one? Let us know by emailing firstname.lastname@example.org.

 Interlining: A lining used on the back of a fabric, but sewn together with the fabric so the two fabrics act as one during construction.

-Muslin: An inexpensive, normally un-dyed fabric used to create pattern pieces, or to test out a garment before using the more expensive permanent fabric.
+Muslin: An inexpensive, normally un-dyed fabric used to create pattern pieces, or to test out a garment before using the more expensive fashion fabric.

-Neaten Edges: The technique of finishing a raw edge in whatever manner you prefer; using pinking shears, zig-zag stitch, overlock stitch, or serged edge.
+Neaten Edges: The technique of finishing a raw edge in whatever manner you prefer; using pinking shears, a zig-zag stitch, an overlock stitch, or serging the edge.
 When a pattern asks you to neaten an edge, you choose the manner in which the edge is finished.

 Notions: Small accessories used to aid in sewing: scissors, needles, thread, seam ripper, zippers, etc.

-Patchwork: The art of sewing small pieces of fabric together to make a larger fabric or design, then usually quilted to be made into a quilt or bag or other project.
+Patchwork: The art of sewing small pieces of fabric together to make a larger fabric or design.
+It is then usually quilted.

 Pattern: A set of sewing instructions with sized templates used to assemble a sewn item.